PENSION AND OTHER POSTRETIREMENT BENEFITS

 Obligations, Assets and Funded Status

-In addition to the pension plans in the above table, we also maintain less significant defined benefit pension plans primarily in 14 other countries outside of the U.S. and the U.K. that comprise approximately 3 percent and 5 percent of our pension plan assets and obligations, respectively.
+In addition to the pension plans in the above table, we also maintain less significant defined benefit pension plans in 14 other countries outside the U.S. and the U.K. that comprise less than 2 percent and 4 percent of our pension plan assets and obligations, respectively.
 These plans are reflected in "Other liabilities and deferred revenue" on our Consolidated Balance Sheets.

-The following table presents information regarding total accumulated benefit obligation, PBO's and underfunded pension plans that are included in the preceding table:
+The following table presents information regarding total accumulated benefit obligation and underfunded pension plans that are included in the preceding table:

 Components of Net Periodic Pension Cost